tumagonx/nwjs_docs_old/Node-main.md

 Besides Node's symbols, the following symbols is available in Node's context:

 *  **window**: defined as a property of 'global', points to the DOM window global object.
 Note that it would be updated upon page navigation.
+This symbol is not available at the time when the script is loaded, because the script is executed before the DOM window load.

 Since the `node-main` script is the main module of Node.js, it can be referred from DOM context with `process.mainModule`.